Mato-T/Machine-Translation/Concepts.md

     ![mha](https://user-images.githubusercontent.com/127037803/225584188-b714fc96-37d1-48d1-a607-9bed862ac4aa.png)

  # Positional Encoding
- - The embedding approaches are fast and potentially accurate but often overfit the data since they lack the sequential information
+ - The traditional embedding approaches are fast and potentially accurate but often overfit the data since they lack the sequential information
 - One solution might be when the embeddings themselves contain information about their relative order.
 This is called a positional encoding
 - The location of the word can be represented as vectors, which are added to the inputs so the input contain themselves and information about where each item is in the input
 - This encodes sequential information into the network’s inputs.
-The hidden layers still operate independently with weight sharing but now it can learn to extract the position information from the input
+The hidden layers still operate independently but now it can learn to extract the position information from the input
 - There is a sequence of embeddings $h_1, h_2,...h_T$ where $h_i\in\mathbb R^D$ represents the embedding after feeding in token $x_i$
-- A position vector $P(t)$ can be added to the embeddings to create an improved embedding $\tilde h_t$ that contains information about the original content $h_t$ and its location as the $t$th item in the input
+- A position vector $P(t)$ can be added to the embeddings to create an improved embedding $\tilde h_t$ that contains information about the original content $h_t$ and its location as the $t$ th item in the input

     $$\tilde h_t=h_t+P(t)$$